Sophonisba Breckinridge: Marriage and the Civic Rights of Women: separate domicil and independent citizenship (1931)

-Published in 1931, the focus of Marriage and the Civic Rights of Women: separate domicil and independent citizenship is studying the effect of the Cable Acts on women born in other countries who, after moving to the United States, needed to prepare themselves for independent citizenship.
-The first section addresses a legal approach to the problem, concerning questions such as separate domicil (place of residence) for married women, their independent citizenship, and flaws in the citizenship legislation which the Cable Act had failed to correct.
-Also discussed is the situation of women born in other countries who, by marrying American citizens, forfeited their nationality of origin without acquiring American citizenship in addition to a summary of the movement to implement an International Convention dealing with this subject.
+Published in 1931, the focus of Marriage and the Civic Rights of Women: separate domicil and independent citizenship studied the effect of the Cable Acts on women born in other countries who, after moving to the United States, must prepare themselves for independent citizenship.
+The first section addresses a legal approach to the problem, concerning questions such as separate domicil (place of residence) for married women, their independent citizenship, and flaws in the citizenship legislation which the Cable Act did not correct.
+Also discussed is the situation of foreign-born women who marrying American citizens and thereby forfeited their nationality of origin without acquiring American citizenship in addition to a summary of the movement to implement an International Convention dealing with this subject.
 In the second section a social interpretation of these issues is established, presenting a case study based on interviews with a considerable number of women and some men living in Chicago.
-This case study illustrates the attitude, the motivating forces and the problems of women born outside the United States who have succeeded in obtaining their papers and have become citizens, those who have tried to do so and have failed, and those who have not yet tried.
+This case study illustrates the attitude, motivating forces, and problems of women born outside the United States who succeeded in obtaining their papers and have become citizens, those who have tried but failed, and those who have not yet tried.